Constitution

 Each fraternity should hold at least one annual retreat dedicated to prayer, reflection, and fraternity.
 This retreat should be led by a Priest and include daily Mass/Liturgy.

-Regional or national gatherings may be organized as the community grows.
+Regional or national gatherings may be organized as the community continues to grow.

 Article X – Expansion of the Community